FrancDuarteMar/Dig333-Sprinkler/README.md

     time.sleep(0.25)
 ```

-Finally, the full code for the pico is the following.
-The code was loaded onto the picos memory and saved as ```main.py``` so that it runs on start up.
+Finally, the full code for the Pico is the following.
+The code was loaded onto the Pico's memory and saved as ```main.py``` so that it runs on start up.
 ```
 from machine import UART
 import time